Bruce Walker Ferguson

-Bruce Walker Ferguson is an educator, entrepreneur and lawyer who is President of the American University of Iraq, Sulaimani and a co-founder of Orbital Sciences Corporation.
+Bruce Walker Ferguson is an educator, entrepreneur and lawyer who is a former President of the American University of Iraq, Sulaimani and a co-founder of Orbital Sciences Corporation.

 Early life and education

 Bruce Walker Ferguson was born in Washington D.C. in 1954.
 He attended schools in Washington, D.C., Maryland, Thailand, Kenya, Lebanon, New York, and New Hampshire, graduating in 1972 from Phillips Exeter Academy.